codyschank/cluj/README.md

 Database
 - Data does include playoffs, so far I have 2018-19 reg season and playoffs, 2019-20 regular season
 - Add a column for position?
 Could pull this from espn
-- Create a table to hold matchup outcomes, for determining accuracy of predictions

 Boxscore simulater/predictor:
 - Create some code to look at the accuracy of predictions
+- Create a function to pull most recent matchup when it ends and write to matchup_results, schedule to run once a week?
+Or maybe it runs daily with other daily stuff, but only actually completes if the matchup just ended
 - Actually create a model to predict scoring based on opponent, teammates injured (at same position)
 - How to account for situations where more players have games than you can start on a given day
 - Count up games for each day, flag days where there are more than 9, and if so, drop games from the worst performing players